lenny-osp/pubsub-workflow/README.md

 ## Status of a message in Pub/Sub

-While a message is outstanding to a subscriber, Pub/Sub tries not to deliver it to any other subscriber on the same subscription.
-The subscriber has a configurable, limited amount of time, known as the ackDeadline, to acknowledge the outstanding message.
-After the deadline passes, the message is no longer considered outstanding, and Pub/Sub attempts to redeliver the message.

 There can be three states for a message in a Pub/Sub service:

 * **Acknowledged messages (acked)**.
 After a subscriber application processes a message sent from a topic to a subscription, it sends an acknowledgment back to Pub/Sub.
 If all the subscriptions on a topic have acknowledged the message, the message is asynchronously deleted from the publish message source and from storage.